 Difference Between Domain Name And Web Hosting

-Consider domain name as your home address and when you build a website using web hosting it becomes your home.
+Consider the domain name as your home address and when you build a website using web hosting it becomes your home.

 Web hosting is where all your website file resides.
-When you enter a domain name in the browser, it connects to the name server and that name server then connects to the IP address of the remote computer and gives the information you want.
+When you enter a domain name in the browser, it connects to the name server and that name server then connects to the IP address of the remote computer and gives you the information you want.

-To create a website, you need both domain name and web hosting.
+To create a website, you need both a domain name and web hosting.
 Both services you can buy from the same vendor like Hostarmada or from separate vendors.

 Domain name + Web hosting -> A running website